RLXi/saranen-lottokone-harjoitus/README.md

 `node . $1 $2 $3 $4 $5 $6 $7`

 where $# is your number.
-Number can be whole number between 1 and 40.
+Number can be whole number between 1 and 40, inclusive.